 Platform Failure

-What it is: Exchange or service going down.
+What it is: A platform or service disappearing or being shut down.

 - Platform insolvency